datagrok/opinions/README.md

 - PGP-style levels of trust in various cryptographic keys,
 - etc.

+We capture this data in such a way that it is difficult to forge, easy for end-users to extend to suit their own purposes, and may be easily processed by recommendation engines.

 The majority of development notes are captured in [DESIGN.md][] in this directory.

 This is a project toward the development of:

-- first, an open specification for opinion exchange, and
+1. an open specification for opinion exchange, and
-- second, various reference implementations of software which conform to that specification and demonstrate how to use and manage opinion data.
+2. various reference implementations of software which conform to that specification and demonstrate how to use and manage opinion data.

 The author aims to create a specification suitable for acceptance as an [IETF Internet-Draft][] and eventual publication as an [Internet RFC][].